SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Only what has already happened may be used for forward-looking decision making.

 A Sprint could be cancelled if the Sprint Goal becomes obsolete.
-Only the Product Owner has the authority to cancel the Sprint[ProductOwner:Responsible].
+Only the Product Owner[ScrumTeam:ProductOwner] has the authority to cancel the Sprint[ProductOwner:Responsible].

 ## Sprint Planning

 Sprint Planning initiates the Sprint by laying out the work to be performed for the Sprint.
 This resulting plan is created by the collaborative work of the entire Scrum Team[ScrumTeam].

-The Product Owner ensures that attendees are prepared to discuss the most important Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem] and how they map to the Product Goal[Commitments:ProductGoal].
+The Product Owner[ScrumTeam:ProductOwner] ensures that attendees are prepared to discuss the most important Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem] and how they map to the Product Goal[Commitments:ProductGoal].
 The Scrum Team[ScrumTeam] may also invite other people to attend Sprint Planning to provide advice.

 Sprint Planning addresses the following topics:

 **Topic One: Why is this Sprint valuable?**

-The Product Owner proposes how the product could increase its value and utility in the current Sprint.
+The Product Owner[ScrumTeam:ProductOwner] proposes how the product could increase its value and utility in the current Sprint.
 The whole Scrum Team[ScrumTeam] then collaborates to define a Sprint Goal[Commitments:SprintGoal] that communicates why the Sprint is valuable to stakeholders.
 The Sprint Goal[Commitments:SprintGoal] must be finalized prior to the end of Sprint Planning.

 **Topic Two: What can be Done this Sprint?**

-Through discussion with the Product Owner, the Developers select items[ProductBacklogItem] from the Product Backlog[ScrumArtefact:ProductBacklog] to include in the current Sprint.
+Through discussion with the Product Owner[ScrumTeam:ProductOwner], the Developers[ScrumTeam:Developers] select items[ProductBacklogItem] from the Product Backlog[ScrumArtefact:ProductBacklog] to include in the current Sprint.
 The Scrum Team[ScrumTeam] may refine[ProductBacklogRefinement] these items[ProductBacklogItem] during this process, which increases understanding and confidence.

 Selecting how much can be completed within a Sprint may be challenging.
-However, the more the Developers know about their past performance, their upcoming capacity, and their Definition of Done[Commitments:DefinitionOfDone], the more confident they will be in their Sprint forecasts[Forecast].
+However, the more the Developers[ScrumTeam:Developers] know about their past performance, their upcoming capacity, and their Definition of Done[Commitments:DefinitionOfDone], the more confident they will be in their Sprint forecasts[Forecast].

 **Topic Three: How will the chosen work get done?**

-For each selected Product Backlog[ScrumArtefact:ProductBacklog] item[ProductBacklogItem], the Developers plan the work necessary to create an Increment[ScrumArtifacts] that meets the Definition of Done[Commitments:DefinitionOfDone].
+For each selected Product Backlog[ScrumArtefact:ProductBacklog] item[ProductBacklogItem], the Developers[ScrumTeam:Developers] plan the work necessary to create an Increment[ScrumArtifacts] that meets the Definition of Done[Commitments:DefinitionOfDone].
 This is often done by decomposing Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem] into smaller work items[WorkItem] of one day[timebox] or less.
-How this is done is at the sole discretion of the Developers.
+How this is done is at the sole discretion of the Developers[ScrumTeam:Developers].
 No one else tells them how to turn Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem] into Increments[ScrumArtifacts] of value.

 The Sprint Goal[Commitments:SprintGoal], the Product Backlog[ScrumArtefact:ProductBacklog] items[ProductBacklogItem] selected for the Sprint, plus the plan for delivering[ScrumArtifacts:Increment] them are together referred to as the Sprint Backlog.